 An example of a Native American myth that is popular to study is the supernatural symbolic idea that has to do with the mystical force of waterfalls.
 They believe that the water flows along, connected to a natural world.
 It is believed that when the water comes down from its great heights and gathers into a pool, a liquid veil is created that separates the two worlds.

 We are especially blessed that in this country.
 We're given the power and rights to our own belief systems and choices.
-We are one large collection of people; it is only the differences in cultural understanding prevent us from becoming even more united than we already are.
-We must learn to embrace other cultures’ right and ability to believe in their own idea of their origins.
-Even if disagree or understand their symbolism.
+We are one large collection of people; it is only the differences in cultural understandings which prevent us from becoming even more united than we already are.
+We must learn to embrace other cultures’ rights and ability to believe in their own idea of their origins.
+Even if you disagree or understand their symbolism.

 Black Bears and they’re Connection to Native Americans

 The Native Americans were the first people to admire, respect, and even revere the black bears.
 The Cherokee was a nation that covered the mountains before Europeans arrived.
 Some historians even claim that the Cherokee people have lived in the higher lands for only five hundred years after moving away from the Great Lakes and the Ohio Valley region.
 The Cherokee did, in fact, live in the upper West.
 Their legends, traditions, and myths have placed their beginnings in the heart of the Smoky Mountains that date back thousands of years.

 Archaeological studies at a historical Native American earth mound that was found to be man made has uncovered evidence that confirms the Cherokee are actually descendants of the Tsalagi people.
 They originated here more than ten thousand years ago.
 This important site lies just along the southern border of the Great Smoky Mountain National Park.
 The villages is found along the banks of the Tuskasegee River in Swain County.
 It sits between the towns of Bryson City and Cherokee.
 The access location to the site is on the northern end along US 19/74.